joshuaseaton/dotfiles/README.md

 ## Installation

-Once bootstrapped, running `run ~/.dotfiles/install.nu` should complete the installation (which should always be a idemptotent operation).
+Once having bootstrapped, running `run ~/.dotfiles/install.nu` will apply current dot-file state.
+This should always be a idemptotent operation.

 ## Updating